Jon-Corey/MainWebsite/README.md

 # MainWebsite

 The main website for JonCorey.Dev.
-Hosted at [joncorey.dev](https://joncorey.dev).
+Hosted in an Azure Static Web App at [joncorey.dev](https://joncorey.dev).